What is RISO?

 RISO printing is known for its lo-fi charm, so be sure to expect a lot of small and large imperfections.
 Registration marks will not consistently line up.
 Smudge marks from handling the paper quite often appear.
 Roller marks from the machine and ink residue from other inked paper might be visible.
 Most smudges and ink spots can simply be rubbed away with a rubber gum, just make sure not to rub over any inked areas.
 Try to avoid large inked areas in your design to avoid a lot of smudges.

 If you’re not willing to deal with imperfections and misalignments, RISO printing might not be the thing for you.

-SO-RI boasts a small collection of colours.
-We have Black, Light Grey, Flat Gold, Purple, Blue, Green, Yellow, Fluorescent Orange, Bright Red and Fluorescent Pink inks.
+SO-RI hosts 18 colours.
+We have Black, Light Grey, Flat Gold, Burgundy, Purple, Violet, Medium Blue, Blue, Aqua, Teal, Hunter Green, Green, Fluorescent Green, Yellow, Orange, Fluorescent Orange, Bright Red and Fluorescent Pink inks.

 Note that these are not your typical CMYK colours and that RISO requires a completely different mindset to work with.

 To figure out the workflow of prepping your files for graphical work, illustrations or photography, check out the “file prep” page.